Congruence schemes: Introduction

 In the present paper we give a construction of structure sheaves on the Zariski site, which is adapted to number theoretical problems arising from the comparison of number fields and function fields.
 This construction is a vast generalization of existing $\F_1$-theories, as it contains the the theory of monoid schemes \cite{F1} on the one end and classical algebraic theory, e.g. Grothendieck schemes, on the the other.
 It also gives a handy description of Berkovich subdomains and thus contains Berkovich's approach to abstract skeletons.
 Further it complements the theory of monoid schemes \cite{F1} in view of number theoretic applications as congruence schemes encode number theoretical information as opposed to combinatorial data which are seen by monoid schemes.

 After this paper was (pre-)published, the paper \cite{blueprints} was put on the server.
 In the latter paper, ideals are considered instead of congruences.
 In section \ref{relation} we give a comparison of the two approaches.
 I thank Walter Gubler for bringing \cite{Berk} to my attention and many discussions on the subject of this paper.
-I thank Oliver Lorscheid for his comments on the first draft.
+I thank Oliver Lorscheid and Philipp Vollmer for comments on the first draft.

 { \baselineskip 0pt

 }